canonical/ubuntu-pro-client/dev-docs/references/enabling_a_service.md

 machine to describe whether a service is applicable for an environment and what configuration is required to properly enable that service.

-Any interactions with the Contract server API are defined as UAContractClient class methods in [uaclient/contract.py](../../uaclient/contract.py).
+Any interactions with the Contract Server API are defined as UAContractClient class methods in [uaclient/contract.py](../../uaclient/contract.py).